APayerl/VlcjWind/README.md

 VlcjWind (Wind as in Windowed) is a wrapper library for Vlcj.<br />
 It is used to simplify the need of having multiple video windows at the same time for the same file.<br />
-It is using VLCJ:s DirectMediaPlayer and if I have not missed anything this should be compatible with JavaFx
+It is using VLCJ:s DirectMediaPlayer and should be compatible with JavaFx

 ## Example ##